NicholasAKovacs/Skynet/README.md

 # Global Air Travel Analysis and Forecasting

-This project performs an in-depth analysis of international air passenger traffic to and from the United States, spanning from 1990 to the present.
-The core goal is to understand the key drivers of air travel, model historical trends, and forecast future passenger volume.
-The analysis pays special attention to the significant impact of the COVID-19 pandemic on global travel patterns.
+This project explores the dynamics of international air travel to and from the United States, from 1990 to the present.
+It begins by building a rich dataset that combines passenger volume with country-level economic, demographic, and geographic data to analyze historical trends and identify key drivers of travel.
+The analysis places a strong emphasis on quantifying the impact of the COVID-19 pandemic.

-This project serves as a launchpad for more advanced analyses and is open to contributions from anyone looking to enhance their skills in data science, statistics, machine learning, and deep learning.
+From this foundation, the project serves as an open and collaborative space to apply a wide range of analytical techniques.
+It provides a real-world sandbox for anyone looking to develop their skills, progressing from classical machine learning and time-series forecasting to advanced deep learning architectures, including Graph Neural Networks (GNNs) for network science.

 ![International Passenger Volume Over Time](./results/intl_flight_passengers_by_year_month.png)